pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 In this case, you will want to get more verbose output to find out what is going on.

-* For Mac OS, you can run your application on the command line, i.e. ``./dist/my_gui`` in `Terminal` instead of clicking on ``my_gui.app``.
+* For macOS, you can run your application on the command line, i.e. ``./dist/my_gui`` in `Terminal` instead of clicking on ``my_gui.app``.